How to Get Live Satellite View of Your House: Real-Time Images Guide

 Google Maps: Live View of Your House

-The most common service with free online maps.
 The Google Maps app includes not only a view from satellites but also many other features, such as:

 • Creating a custom route.